-When the applicant accepts their place, the College's admission's system will be updated accordingly within 2 working days.
+When the applicant accepts their place, the College's admission's system will be updated the applicant to enrol within 2 working days.

 vi.
 Course Change/Location

 If there are any changes between the offer being issued and the commencement of a Course, these changes will be communicated to applicants at the earliest opportunity outlining the changes as well as other options that may be available.
 This is in line with the Course Changes, Suspension and Closure Policy.